danchoi/rb_nav/README.markdown

 ### The search path

-By default RbNav looks for `app`, `lib`, and `test` directories in your working directory and adds what it finds to the search path.
+By default RbNav looks through all '.rb' files in your working directory and its subdirectories.

-You can customize the search path by putting something like this in a `.vimrc` files in your project's root directory.
+You can restrict the search path by putting something like this in a `.vimrc` files in your project's root directory.

-    let g:RbNavPaths = "application lib spec"
+    let g:RbNavPaths = "app lib spec"

 The directories should be separated by spaces.